rchartra/NcCut/CONTRIBUTING.md

 - Please submit a pull request for any additions.
 Any additions will be automatically tested upon submission via workflows.
 - If you are adding significant features to the GUI please include tests similar to those found in the [testing](test_app.py) file to ensure backwards compatibility with the GUI.
-- Include instructions on how to use your feature in the repository instructions
+- Include instructions on how to use your feature in the repository instructions.

 ## Code style